swiftlang/swift-evolution/proposals/NNNN-distributed-method-evolution.md

 // ❌ error: return type 'Greeting' does not match baseline return type 'String'
 ```

-**Changing `throws` and `async`:** For the purpose of remote calls–i.e. when actually crossing an distributed actor boundary–a distributed method call is always implicitly throwing and asynchronous, however a method declaration itself may be explicitly declared async or throwing.
+:no_entry_sign: **Changing `throws` and `async`:** For the purpose of remote calls–i.e. when actually crossing an distributed actor boundary–a distributed method call is always implicitly throwing and asynchronous, however a method declaration itself may be explicitly declared async or throwing.
 The difference is in the implementation being able to throw or suspend in the local implementation of the distributed function, regardless of the suspension and error which may be introduced by networking reasons.

 It is not allowed to _add_ `async` or `throws` effects to an evolving function declaration, because it would make the backwards compatibility delegate methods